-Nationwide study finds US meat and poultry is widely contaminatedApril 15th, 2011 in Diseases, Conditions, Syndromes /
+Nationwide study finds US meat and poultry is widely contaminatedApril 15, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Drug-resistant strains of Staphylococcus aureus, a bacteria linked to a wide range of human diseases, are present in meat and poultry from U.S. grocery stores at unexpectedly high rates, according to a nationwide study by the Translational Genomics Research Institute (TGen).